I guess not many of you have had the idea to visit Kosice, Slovakia. You might even want to google now what place I’m talking about.

 -> Read more about top places to visit in Slovakia

 Kosice is easily accessible by train, bus or plane from numerous places around.
-The international airport is served by low cost airline Wizzair with flights to UK and Italy and at the end of March 2016 the city will get a daily connection with Warsaw too thanks to LOT Polish airlines.
-There’re direct trains to Budapest (3.5 hours), Bratislava (5 hours) or Prague (8 hours) and bus services to Cracow (6 hours).
+The international airport is served by low-cost airline Wizzair, there is also a daily connection with Warsaw thanks to LOT Polish airlines.

 Where to stay in Kosice